soartech/soar-language-server/README.md

 * **Emacs**: Download the server from the [releases page] and use the plugin found at [integrations/emacs](./integrations/emacs).
-* **Intellij**: Download the server from the [releases page] and install the plugin fonud in [integrations/intellj](./integrations/intellij).
+* **Intellij**: Download the server from the [releases page] and install the plugin found in [integrations/intellj](./integrations/intellij).

 Any other editor that supports the Language Server Protocol will work